pp241103/2022_2023-introduction_to_distributed_technologies-k4112c-fedotov_p_s/exam/exam.md

 |energy efficient|not energy efficient|
 |Security through community control|Robust security due to expensive upfront requirement|
 |Validators receive transactions fees as rewards|Miners receive block rewards|

+51% - attack means that "hucker" should have 51% of all coins.